Roboy/roboy_git_tutorial_ss18/README.md

 ## Step 0: find a team

 To follow this workshop you will need a team of tree (or at least a team of two).
 Every team should have a unique number (or name).
+In the following workshop you will create a few branches.
+Always replace `xx` with your team name!

 After you find a team and decide on a name, every team member gets one of the three roles assigned (`A`, `B` or `C`).
 These roles will be used to specify the actions for every team member later in the workshop.